-A ‘pin‘ is the digital version of a post-it note.
+A ‘pin‘ is the digital version of a Post-it note.
 It’s a visual way of organizing and sharing content and can be used to promote your products, services, and ideas.
 You can create pins on Pinterest or import them from other sites.
-Here are some tips on how to create pins and boards on Pinterest, which your assistant can do for you.
+Here are some tips on creating pins and boards on Pinterest, which your assistant can do for you.

 Adding images to Pins

 To add an image to a pin, click the three dots (…) button in the upper right-hand corner of your design window.
 Select ‘Import.’